 (3) Development of regional impact.
-If, at the time of submission of a preliminary plan, the planning board or planning staff determines that a proposed project could constitute a development of regional impact (DRI) pursuant to F.S. § 380.06, the developer will be notified that compliance with the DRI procedure will be necessary prior to final local approval of the development.
-At that time, the developer will contact the West Florida Regional Council apply for a binding letter Planning to interpretation to determine the DRI status of the proposal or to initiate the DRI review process.
+If, at the time of submission of a preliminary plan, the planning board or planning staff determines that a proposed project could constitute a development of regional impact (DRI) pursuant § 380.06, the developer will be notified that to F.S. compliance with the DRI procedure will be necessary prior to final local approval of the development.
+At that time, the developer will contact the West Florida Regional Council for binding Planning to apply а letter of interpretation to determine the DRI status of the proposal or to initiate the DRI review process.
 This process shall not prohibit the concurrent review of the development plan while the determination for DRI is being made.
 Provided, however no final plan approval shall be granted until a determination has been made whether or not the development has to undergo DRI review.